 Should you get matching wedding rings?
-It’s a question that nags some grooms as they plan for the big day.
-But at a time when unconventional is the new norm, and the more individualized the nuptials the better (from rings to destination), American women and men actually seem more interested in personalizing their styles than in cultivating a unified image as a couple through wedding bands.
+It’s a question that nags some grooms as they plan for the big day — and not just because so many men are terrible at matching anything.
+We’re at a point in time when unconventional is the new norm, and the more individualized the nuptials the better (from rings to destination).
+American women and men actually seem more interested in personalizing their styles than in cultivating a unified image as a couple through wedding bands.
 It wasn’t always this way…

 In This Article